 Officer Comment: 'All material planning considerations are outlined within the relevant analysis sections below.
 In relation to Housing Mix and Density within the District set out within Policy CP3 of the Core Strategy, this relates to new housing proposals and as such, is not relevant in this instance.
-In relation to the concerns raised regarding damage to grass verges during the construction period, an informative would be added to any granted consent to advise the applicant that any damage to the grass verge will be required to be repaired to the Council's satisfaction at the expense of the applicant.'
+In relation to the concerns raised regarding damage to grass verges during the construction period, an informative would be added to any granted consent to advise the applicant that any damage to the grass verge will be required to be repaired at the expense of the applicant.'